RayWhit/SQL_Performance/Readme.md

 new questions
-    what does frontend do - which db should it use? should it have it's own db in multidb compose
+    what to do with cockroach - show container multi cluster Yuga & Roach DBs or just single what does frontend do - which db should it use? should it have it's own db in multidb compose